 •Congressional Representatives from Montana and Wyoming

-The Bureau of Reclamation will present water supply conditions in the Bighorn Basin and discuss the agency’s fall/winter operating plan for Yellowtail Dam/Bighorn Lake at a public meeting held on Thursday, November 16th @ 9:30 AM.
+The Bureau of Reclamation will present water supply conditions in the Bighorn Basin and discuss the agency’s spring operating plan for Yellowtail Dam/Bighorn Lake at a public meeting held on Tuesday, April 24th in Billings.
 Additionally, the Bighorn River Issues group will discuss operating criteria for Yellowtail Dam.